 The transportation of any firearm, while allowed by the federal government as part of the citizen constitutional right to bear arms, does have limitations, some restrictions, and certain regulatory requirements.

 The U.S. Treasury Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) controls these regulations.
-First of all, all military weapons or military style/type firearms are prohibited.
-However, certain firearms are acceptable and suitable for sporting, hunting, and general transportation.
+Certain firearms are acceptable and suitable for sporting, hunting, and general transportation.
 The Federal Firearms Regulations Reference Guide details the Gun Control Act, the National Firearms Act, the Arms Export Control Act, and all relevant regulations and rulings.
 Title 27 CFR of the ATF Regulations describes the importation of arms, ammunition, and implements of war; commerce in firearms and ammunition; and much more.
 If you want to import or export weapons or ammunition, you must do so through a licensed importer, dealer, or manufacturer.
 Also, if the National Firearms Act prohibits certain weapons, ammunition, or similar devices from coming into the country, you will not be able to import them unless the ATF provides you with written authorization to do so.

 Disclaimer: The preceding was not intended as legal advice and should not be taken as such.
 It is recommended that you contact an attorney in your state who specializes in this area of the law.